I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 3: Deployment and Evaluation

-At other times, when discussing niche technical topics or having casual conversations, the same system became distracting.
+However, this sense of agency quickly diminished in contexts with rapid topic shifts or niche knowledge.
 For example, when helping a friend debug code, the model often hallucinated or proposed irrelevant steps in 66 out of 68 messages composed during that period of time, leading to 738 suggestions rejected, and the only 2 suggestions that I accepted contributed 2 and 3 words, which slowed down the conversation.
-In casual settings with rapid topic shifts, such as conversations at a bar, it struggled to anticipate where the talk was heading.
+In casual settings with rapid topic shifts, such as conversations at a bar, the model struggled to anticipate where the talk was heading.
 On routine days (paper deadlines, quick work check-ins), nothing particularly stood out: suggestions rarely added value and sometimes nudged in new ideas I was not trying to introduce.
 In mixed conversations that jumped between research and everyday topics, occasional work-related completions were useful, but most steered toward content I did not intend to bring up.
-Over time, I noticed that the model was subtly steering dialogue in specific directions; once a topic was mentioned, the AI often pulled toward familiar patterns or vocabulary, narrowing the expressive space rather than expanding it.
+Over time, I noticed that the model was subtly steering dialogue in specific directions; pulling toward familiar patterns or vocabulary, narrowing my expression rather than expanding it.

-These examples show a central tension: ultra-personalized LLMs can amplify communication when the conversational goal benefits from elaboration, recall, or polished phrasing, yet they can distract when speed, precision, or fluid topic shifts matter most.
+These patterns show that personalization can expand agency when elaboration is useful, yet constrain it when the model implicitly steers the conversation or adds friction to quick exchanges.